PostgREST/postgrest/docs/references/configuration.rst

   **In-Database** `n/a`
   =============== =================================

-  Logs the SQL query for the corresponding request at the current :ref:`log-level`.
+  Logs SQL queries for requests and schema cache loads at the current :ref:`log-level`.
 See :ref:`sql_query_logs`.

 .. _openapi-mode: